-Investment committees typically require unlevered rates of return of 15-20% on geothermal projects, which are higher than is typically possible.112 These risks and others discussed in the industrial literature113 compound to drive up the cost of capital and drive down the expected returns.
-The risks and challenges discussed, plus difficulties in financing geothermal projects, have contributed to more conventional projects being canceled than have come online in the last 10 years.114
+Investment committees typically require unlevered rates of return of 15-20% on geothermal projects, which are higher than is typically possible.
+These risks and others discussed in the industrial literature compound to drive up the cost of capital and drive down the expected returns.
+The risks and challenges discussed, plus difficulties in financing geothermal projects, have contributed to more conventional projects being canceled than have come online in the last 10 years.
+The risks and challenges discussed, plus difficulties in financing geothermal projects, have contributed to more conventional projects.